Killerdash117/veramon-reunited/README.md

 - **VIP Shop** with exclusive items and customizations
 - **Enhanced Daily Rewards** with streak bonuses for VIP members
 - **Profile Customization** options including nickname colors and backgrounds
+- **DM Support** allowing VIP users to interact with the bot in Direct Messages
 - **Cooldown Refreshes** for exploration and other activities
 - **Commands:**
   - `/vip_shop` - Browse the VIP exclusive shop